Plzeň (Pilsen), Czech Republic

 - Compile and Download: Compiles an active project and downloads the binary configuration into specified target if compilation is successful.

 - Activate Watch Mode: Activates the Watch mode of REXYGEN Studio.
 A connection dialog is opened if REXYGEN Studio is not already connected to a target device.
 The Watch mode is indicated by a gray background of diagrams.
 A user may start monitoring signals after the Watch mode is activated.
-REXYGEN Studio remains connected to the target even if switched back to design mode and all diagnostic data acquisition tasks continue in background.
+REXYGEN Studio remains connected to the target even if switched back to Development mode and all diagnostic data acquisition tasks continue in background.

 - Signal to Watch: Shows a signal tree and advanced options for signal monitoring.

-- Check Parameter Changes: User may check parameter changes made in the watch mode anytime until the watch mode is left.
+- Check Parameter Changes: User may check parameter changes made in the Watch mode anytime until the Watch mode is left.
 User may apply such changes back to the drawing or discards them.

 - Diagnostics: Shows a window with detailed diagnostics of a target device.
-The window is very similar to the REXYGEN Diagnostics diagnostic tool.

 - Backup: Offers a way of creating a backup of a control algorithm that is stored on a target device.
 A user specifies a local file name into which the backup is stored.
 These components of control algorithm are stored into a backup: executive, human-machine interface and project source (if project source is stored on the target).
 A text file is created beside the backup that contains a detailed information about the content of the backup.